romanpauk/dingo/README.md

 #### Constructing Unmanaged Types

-It is possible to let a container construct an unknown type using registered dependencies to construct it.
+Unregistered types can be constructed using registered dependencies with construct() member function.

 <!-- { include("examples/construct.cpp", scope="////") -->